wustep/me-ghost/README.md

 #### Features

-- ✔️ Front page with post content, 3 recent projects, and 3 articles
+- ✔️ Front page with post content, 2 recent projects, and 2 articles
   - ✔️ Content from page with URL `home`
     - Better styling
   - ✔️ Projects should be tagged `projects`
   - ✔️ Articles should be tagged `articles`
-  - ✔️ The 2 most recent (by creation date) articles & projects will be shown
+  - ✔️ The 2 most recent (by creation date) articles & projects will be shown, with "Read More" buttons
     - With `featured` prioritized
-  - These numbers are configurable in package.json
 - ✔️ Dedicated Projects tab
   - ✔️ These should be tagged `projects`
   - ✔️ Set `/projects` to route to `/tags/projects`